f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

         ]
     }

-You should recieve a success message indicating the License installed successfully.
+You should receive a success message indicating the License installed successfully.

 .. code-block:: json